rmznmaryam/Dessert-Database/README.md

-# Dessert-Database IN PROGRESS!
+# Dessert-Database
+a collaborative assignment completed with partners:
+Azaan Cheema- Computer Engineering and Daniyal Nadim- Computer Science

-a database for a dessert company. #SQL #Oracle
+Database for a dessert company.

-What is done so far:
--Queries
--Advanced querry tables
-View tables

-Estimated project completion date: Dec 2024
+#SQL #Oracle